 Does Originalism Have a Core?

 Originalism continues to evolve, and the lines of development sometimes converge, but it is fair to observe that originalism in the early years of the twenty-first century has several variations.
 "Original public meaning" is one focal point, and the distinction between "interpretation" and "construction" has gained widespread traction, but there are many points upon which originalists disagree.
 This leads to the question: does originalism have a core?
 One answer to this question focuses on the distinction between two dimensions of the debate about originalism.
-The first dimension is semantic: the semantic dimension of controversies about constitutional interpretation addresses the question, "What is the meaning of the constitutional text?"
+The first dimension is linguistic: the linguistic dimension of controversies about constitutional interpretation addresses the question, "What is the meaning of the constitutional text?"
 The second dimensions is normative: the normative dimension of debates about constitutional practice addresses the question: "How should constitutional actors (judges, other officials, and citizens) act once the meaning of the constitution has been determined?"
-If there is any core to contemporary originalism, it focuses on the semantic dimension.
-Almost all originalists agree that the semantic content of a given constitutional provision was fixed during the period of drafting and ratification.
-Some originalists believe that original intentions fixed the meaning; most contemporary originalists believe that "original public meaning" or "conventional semantic meaning" fixed the content.
-But (so far as I know) almost every originalist theorist would agree that the "linguistic meaning" or "semantic content" of a constitutional provision does not change.
+Almost all originalists agree that the linguistic meaning of the constitutional text was fixed at the time each provision was framed and ratified: this idea can be called the fixation thesis.
+Originalists have different views about the effect that the constitutional text should have, but almost all originalists would agree that at a minimum the original meaning should constraint constitutional practice: this idea can be called the constraint principle.

 Originalists disagree about other important questions as well.
 In particular, there is no consensus among originalists about the normative justifications for fidelity to the original meaning.
 Some originalists belive that originalism is normatively justified by popular sovereignty theory: we should adhere to the original meaning because it was ratified by "We the People."
 Other originalists, like Randy Barnett, argue that the legitimacy of the Constitution is a function of the justice of its content.
 And yet other originalists have argued that adherence to original meaning is justified by the rule of law values of predictability, certainty, and stability.
 These disagreements about normative foundations may lead to further disagreements about the extent to which "original meaning" should trump other considerations.
 For example, should constitutional actors always adhere to original meaning when it conflicts with historical practice or judicial precedent?